luisawatkins/orbitdb-storacha-bridge/README.md

 - [?] backup/restore between OrbitDB and Storacha in NodeJS via UCAN and privatekey (hash and identity preserving)
 - [ ] CustomStorage - implement OrbitDB StorachaStorage (OrbitDB CustomStorage) in NodeJS - storage ok - but OrbitDB CustomStore doesn't support accessing the Manifest.
 Initial-sync therefore difficult but manageable by a standard restore of the orbitdb-storacha-bridge function!
 - [ ] OrbitDB Storacha storage (OrbitDB CustomStorage) in NodeJS (entries only - initial sync)
+- [ ] Alice when authenticated via a UCAN or Storacha Credentials should be able to delegate her access rights to Bob (with custom/default capabilities) via Storacha API.

 > **Note:** Currently, each Storacha space contains one full backup.
 For multiple backups, use separate spaces.